kyma-incubator/compass/docs/README.md

 The directory has the following structure:

 ```
-  ├── archive                  # Directory for archived documents
   ├── compass                  # Overarching Compass documentation
   ├── connector                # Documentation for the Connector component
   ├── director                 # Documentation for the Director component
   ├── integration-system       # Documentation for the Integration System component
   ├── investigations           # Directory for conducted investigations
+  ├── kyma-environment-broker  # Documentation for the Kyma Environment Broker component
-  ├── runtime-agent            # Documentation for the Runtime Agent component
+  ├── provisioner              # Documentation for the Runtime Provisioner component
-  └── runtime-provisioner      # Documentation for the Runtime Provisioner component
+  └── runtime-agent            # Documentation for the Runtime Agent component
 ```

 ## Development